 There is something wonderful about enjoying smoked sausages after exploring one of the Old Towns, or warming your belly during a Polish winter with a hearty serving of pierogi.

 They also have some of the best street food!

-During our month in Poland a few years back, we had a great time sampling all the must try food in Poland in the different cities we visited.
-From Zakopane to Krakow, Bialystok to Warsaw, they each had something amazing on offer to keep my inner foodie happy.
+During our month in Poland a few years back, we had a great time sampling all the must-try food in Poland in the different cities we visited.
+And every visit since!

 There are a lot of similarities to German food, with their own unique twist.
 Food in Poland is something you need to experience!

-Dessert pierogi is also a must try Polish food, often filled with sweet fruit filling and actually great with ice cream.
+Dessert pierogi is another of the must-try Polish dishes, often filled with sweet fruit filling and actually great with ice cream.

-My mother in law makes great Pierogi back home, so this is a Polish food we enjoy often.
-Especially when served with diced fried bacon and onion.
+My mother in law makes great Pierogi back home, so these are Poland foods we enjoy often.
+Especially when served with fried onion and bacon.

-Personally I’m not a huge cabbage fan (unlike the husband), but in small amounts the occasional kapusta can be enjoyable.
+Personally, I’m not a huge cabbage fan (unlike my husband), but in small amounts, the occasional kapusta can be enjoyable.

 Kielbasa (Smoked Sausages)

 Another favourite back home and in Poland is the traditional style of smoked sausages.